jediyoda36/star_tp/README.md

 # star_tp
-thread pool version of star
+thread pool version of star.

 ## ThreadSafeQueue
-thread safe queue implemented using std::mutex and std::condition_variable.
+ThreadSafeQueue is implemented using std::mutex and std::condition_variable.

 ## SimpleThreadPool
-simple thread pool implementation.
+Simple thread pool implementation.

 ## JoinThreads
-thread joiner, using destructor safely release std::thread objects.
+Thread joiner, using destructor safely release std::thread objects.(RAII)

+## Task
+Tasks that star_tp supports, wrapping std::packaged_task<T>. currently only support Task<void>.

+## Scheduler
+Scheduler schedules the tasks in readyTaskQueue and notReadyTaskQueue.
+When a task is ready Scheduler moves it from notReadyTaskQueue to readyTaskQueue, from where threads in thread_pool get tasks.